 One of the most popular of the New Mutants, Wolfsbane is a Scottish mutant who possesses the ability to transform into a wolf (or to pause the transformation in various in-between stages, essentially turning her into a lupine warrior).
 Rahne Sinclair's background is a haunting one; she was brought up by an abusive pastor named Reverend Craig, who attempted to kill her after learning she was a mutant.
 Although shy and emotionally repressed, Wolfsbane gradually learned to allow others into her heart, and has been a major figure in the X-Men books ever since her creation.
 Whether a member of the New Mutants, X-Factor, or X-Force, plots featuring Wolfsbane have often been emotionally charged.

 Described as a "cool, confident, and extremely handsome" Brazilian, Sunspot has the power to absorb and channel solar energy.
 He uses this solar energy to transform into a physical powerhouse, with super-strength and resistance to injury.
-Adan Canto played a version of the character in the future portions of X-Men: Days of Future Past, but we've been given no indication of who Fox may be considering for the role this time round.
+Adan Canto played a version of the character in the future portions of X-Men: Days of Future Past.
+Henry Zaga (from 13 Reasons Why) is confirmed for this role.

 Sunspot is the son of a wealthy Brazilian businessman, but his powers first manifested on the football field.
 Targeted after such a public display, Sunspot was rescued by members of the New Mutants, and enrolled at Xavier's School.
 Sunspot's path has often diverged from the rest of the team, and he's taken tutoring from shady figures such as the immortal mutant Gideon, who amplified Sunspot's powers, giving him the ability to fly and project energy blasts.